A Plume of My Own Cigarette Smoke

 I had a lot on my mind but I didn’t wanna let my emotions call the shots.
 I was making plans but wanted to be sure that they still made sense when I was a little more relaxed.
 I wanted to be certain that I wasn’t acting out of anger or hurt.
 After all, I love her.
 If I’m about to break up with her, I need to do it in a loving way.
 It shouldn’t be cavalier – if it’s really what’s right for me then I wouldn’t do it in a way that hurts her.
 I took some time to sort everything out and when I felt I was in a good place, I told her I needed to talk before she left for work.
 I let her take her time getting ready and continued to sort out my feelings, in my head and on paper.

 “My plan is to move out at the end of the month.
 I’m not happy, I don’t feel like you love me, and I feel like we’re completely disconnected.”
 She said she didn’t feel that way at all.
 If she was upset by this news though, she didn’t show it.
 That’s perfectly in line with what I’ve come to expect and a perfect example of my biggest issue with her: an unwillingness (or at least hesitancy) to share how she’s feeling.
 She barely said anything in response; she just stood there.
-I’d stand silently too, waiting for something that never came, before saying something else or asking her to please respond.
+And then I’d stand silently too, waiting for something that never came, before finally saying something else or asking her to please respond.

 The whole thing just reinforced my idea that we might not be compatible.
 That we couldn’t communicate.
 When I ran out of things to say, we just stood there.
 Even if it was ending, I wanted to be loving.
 I gave her a hug.
 She hugged back the same way she always does: just barely.
 I went outside to smoke a cigarette and she left for work.